Service Delivery Charter

 The Ombudsman is committed to providing an accessible and responsive service that is:

-- free, independent and impartial
+• free, independent and impartial

-- open and transparent
+• open and transparent

-- focussed on practical and meaningful outcomes
+• focussed on meaningful outcomes in our work

 How we can help you